 Lees-Milne, James, The Fool of Love, 1990.
 The aristocratic love triangle with tragic outcome of an English boy of 15-17, his shallow mother, and a German who comes into their lives as a prisoner-of-war, set in 1917-9.

 Loveboy, Rob, The Nazi’s Boy, 2013.
 The story of a Polish boy eagerly pandering to the pederastic zeal of German soldiers during the 2nd World War, too obsessively erotic for a compelling story.

-Lund, Asger, translated as The Boy and the Dagger, Coltsfoot Press, Amsterdam, 1982.
+Lund, Asger, Drengen og dolken, Cpoenhagen, 1963, translated from the Danish by the author as The Boy and the Dagger, Coltsfoot Press, Amsterdam, 1982.
 Light and entertaining, swashbuckling adventure story set in 1592 in Europe and Morocco about a German boy of 14 and his aristocratic lover of 24.

 Mackay, John Henry, Die Buecher der Namenlosen Liebe von Sagitta, first edition, Paris, 1913; new edition, 1924, translated from the German by Hubert Kennedy as Sagitta's Books of the Nameless Love, Concord, California, 1988.